anyaevostinar/anyaevostinar.github.io/classes/111-w26/prep-iteration.md

 ## Basic Learning Objectives
 Before class, you should be able to:
-* Iterate over a sequence
-* Iterate a certain number of times using *range*
-* Explain what the *accumulator pattern* is

 ## Advanced Learning Objectives
 After class, you should be able to:
-* Solve a problem using the accumulator pattern

 * Traverse a sequence by index

 ## Resources